Positive flow-spines and contact 3-manifolds: Introduction

 A contact structure is a hyperplane distribution that is non-integrable everywhere.
 In this paper, all 3-manifolds are oriented, and contact structures are always assumed to be positive, that is, a contact form $\alpha$ satisfies $\alpha\land d\alpha>0$ with respect to the orientation on the ambient 3-manifold.
 Flexibility of contact structures allows us to study them combinatorially, especially in the $3$-dimensional case.
 Martinet and Lutz developed Dehn surgery technique for contact $3$-manifolds~\cite{Mar71, Lut77}, and Thurston and Winkelnkemper related contact structures to open book decompositions of $3$-manifolds~\cite{TW75}.
 Tightness and fillability were introduced and studied by Bennequin~\cite{Ben83}, Eliashberg~\cite{Eli89, Eli90, Eli92}, Gromov~\cite{Gro85} and many other mathematicians.
 Great progress had been made by Giroux.
 There are two big directions in his works on $3$-dimensional contact topology: one is convex surface theory~\cite{Gir91} and the other is the so-called Giroux correspondence~\cite{Gir02}.
-Convex surface theory allows us to use cut-and-paste methods for studying contact $3$-manifolds more flexibly.
-This technique is mainly used when one studies classification of tight contact structures on $3$-manifolds.
-The most famous application is the existence of a closed, orientable $3$-manifold that does not admit a tight contact structure due to Etnyre and Honda~\cite{EH01}.
-The Giroux correspondence gives us an easy way to ``see'' contact structures via open book decompositions, and it is especially useful when one wants to show Stein fillability of contact structures given in terms of open books.
 Branched surfaces are sometimes used in the study of contact structures, see for instance~\cite{BP00, CGH09}.

-The aim of this paper is to relate triangulation of $3$-manifolds to contact structures via flow-spines, by regarding Reeb flows as flows of flow-spines.
+The aim of this paper is to relate flow-spines of $3$-manifolds to contact structures by regarding Reeb flows as flows of flow-spines.
 This idea had appeared in the paper of Benedetti and Petronio~\cite{BP00}.
 They focused on the characteristic foliation on a branched standard spine embedded in a contact $3$-manifold and studied the contact structure using techniques in convex surface theory of Giroux.
 The point is that they did not use Reeb vector fields so much since convex surface theory uses rather contact vector fields.
 In this paper, we focus on Reeb flows more and define the correspondence between flow-spines and contact structures as follows:

 \begin{definition} \begin{itemize} \item[(1)] A flow $\mathcal F$ is said to be {\it carried by a flow-spine $P$} if $\mathcal F$ is a flow of $P$. \item[(2)] A contact structure $\xi$ on $M$ is said to be {\it supported} by a flow-spine $P$ if there exists a contact form $\alpha$ on $M$ such that $\xi=\ker\alpha$ and its Reeb flow is carried by $P$. \end{itemize} \end{definition}